romanjoffee/sagecreator/README.rst

     Company: <Name of your organization>
     Owner: <Name of your team>
-    Key pair name: <Name of the key pair> (optional - if not provided it will be created with a new private key) Private key file: <Absolute path to private key file> (required only if Key pair name was provided))
+    Key pair name: <Name of the key pair> (optional - if not provided it will be created with a new private key) Private key file: <Absolute path to private key file> (required only if Key pair name was provided)

 | **Company**, **Owner**, **Service** are required - those are used as tags for each instance in the cluster.
-| **Key pair name**, **Private key file** are optional - if provided, given 'key pair name' / 'private key file' will be used to provision the cluster.
+| **Key pair name**, **Private key file** are optional - if explicitly provided, given 'key pair name' / 'private key file' will be used to provision the cluster.

 ---------